 DIVISION 2 RECORDS OF ACCIDENTS AND INCIDENTS

 §747.701.
-Must I keep a written record of accidents and injuries that occur at my child-care home?
+What written records must I keep of accidents and injuries that occur at my child-care home?

-Yes.
-You must use a Licensing Incident/Illness Report form, or other form containing at least the same information, to record information regarding:
+You must use the Licensing Incident/Illness Report Form 7239, or other form containing at least the same information, to record information regarding:

-(1) Injuries that required medical attention by a health-care professional; and
+(1) Injuries that required medical treatment by a health-care professional or hospitalization;

+(2) Illnesses that required hospitalization;

+(3) Any incident of a child in care or caregiver contracting a communicable disease deemed notifiable by the Texas Department of State Health Services as specified in 25 TAC Chapter 97, Subchapter A (relating to Control of Communicable Diseases); and

-(2) Any other situation that placed a child at risk, such as forgetting a child in a vehicle or not preventing a child from wandering away from the child-care home.
+(4) Any other situation that placed a child at risk, such as forgetting a child in a vehicle or not preventing a child from wandering away from the child-care home.

 Helpful Information